-The Royal Victorian Aero Club’s monthly flying competitions are run for the benefit of Flying Members.
-During the course of the year we hold a series of nine events, in which pilots compete as a personal challenge and as part of a team.
-This is an excellent way of enhancing flying skills, to maintain currency and to get to know other members enjoying the same challenges!
+The Royal Victorian Aero Club’s annual flying competitions are run for the benefit of Flying Members.
+During the course of the year, RVAC Flight Training Melbourne holds a series of nine events, in which pilots compete as a personal challenge and as part of a team.
+Flying competitions are an excellent way of enhancing flying skills, to maintain currency and to get to know other members enjoying the same challenges!

-Competitions also provide a means by which you can regularly keep up with the latest procedures and not let those expensive lessons go to waste.
+Our Melbourne Flying Club Competitions also provide a means by which you can regularly keep up with the latest procedures and not let those expensive lessons go to waste.
 All competitions are based on normal flying skills acquired during training.
-There is no flying under bridges or aerobatic flying involved!
-Most competitions are of 30-40 minutes duration.
+There’s no flying under bridges or aerobatic flying involved!
+Most competitions are of 30-40 minute duration.
 Competitors fly with an Air Judge for scoring purposes.

-The heart of the clubs activities is the Flight System through which flying and social events are organised, such as short and long fly-aways, inter club competitions, BBQ’s, parties and so on.
+The heart of the club’s activities is the Flight System through which flying and social events are organised, such as short and long fly-aways, inter-club competitions, BBQ’s and parties.
 The friends you make are those with whom you share experiences.

-If you are interested in competing, please email here or call the Flight Operations building on (03) 8586 7777.
+If you are interested in competing in our flying competitions, please email here or call the the RVAC Flight Operations building on +61 3 8586 7777.

 Accurate Flying Left Hand Seat (LHS)